dildoran2195/sep11-freedom-project/tool/learning-log.md

     // Move the sphere upward 1/2 its height sphere.position.y = 2;
 ```
-#### I learned that 'light.density' changed how shape is showen, either dark or light and I increased 'light.density'.
-'Diameter' is width and segmnet is like size of the shape or height. 'sphere.position' is where the shape is located.
+#### I learned that `light.density` changed how shape is showen, either dark or light and I increased `light.density`. `Diameter` is width and segmnet is like size of the shape or height. `sphere.position` is where the shape is located.

 ### X/X/XX: